 Another mistake new English Speakers make is translating from Hindi to English.
 You need to understand that both these languages are different and have different grammar and thus if you translate between them you will definitely end up making mistakes while speaking in English.

 While forming a sentence, the structure of the sentence should be kept parallel.
-For eg, she likes to write, travel and dancing.
+For eg, she likes to write, travel and dance.

 The above sentence is incorrect as the structure of the sentence is not parallel.
-The correct sentence will be: She likes to write, travel and dance OR she likes writing, travelling and dancing.
+The correct sentence will be: She likes to write, travel and dance OR she likes writing, traveling and dancing

 This means writing the same thing twice.